BIG-MAP/FINALES2/README.md

 [https://packaging.python.org/en/latest/tutorials/packaging-projects/](https://packaging.python.org/en/latest/tutorials/packaging-projects/)

-## Acknowledgements
+# Acknowledgements

-This project has received funding from the European Union’s [Horizon 2020 research and innovation programme](https://ec.europa.eu/programmes/horizon2020/en) under grant agreement [No 957189](https://cordis.europa.eu/project/id/957189).
+This project received funding from the European Union’s [Horizon 2020 research and innovation programme](https://ec.europa.eu/programmes/horizon2020/en) under grant agreement [No 957189](https://cordis.europa.eu/project/id/957189) (BIG-MAP).
+The authors acknowledge BATTERY2030PLUS, funded by the European Union’s Horizon 2020 research and innovation program under grant agreement no. 957213.
+This work contributes to the research performed at CELEST (Center for Electrochemical Energy Storage Ulm-Karlsruhe) and was co-funded by the German Research Foundation (DFG) under Project ID 390874152 (POLiS Cluster of Excellence).